Getting Ready for Kita – Paperwork02 May 2022 | Kita Search | By Lisa H

 If you don't have a pediatrician yet, we can recommend Dr. Claude Grenzbach, who is a private pediatrician in Mitte.
 She usually has appointments with "only" 2-3 weeks' wait time.
 Here, you will pay €75 for an appointment for the Kita-Tauglichkeitsbescheinigung (not including any vaccinations that may be necessary).

 Finally, you will also need to give a copy of your child’s vaccination records to the Kita.
 Ask your pediatrician for a letter confirming the given vaccinations and note that all children need to be vaccinated against measles in order to attend Kita (one shot if at least one year old and 2 shots if 2 years or older).
+Note also that while a chickenpox vaccine is not required, current rules state that all unvaccinated children will need to stay home from Kita for 16 days if another child in their group gets the chickenpox.

 Get your free Kietzee Club trial to read this article and get more resources for your Kita search